dustinpfister/blog_posts/_posts/js-nth-root.md

 layout: post
 categories: js
 id: 625
-updated: 2020-03-16 20:37:53
+updated: 2020-06-22 20:05:03
-version: 1.8
+version: 1.9
 ---

 Often I end up using [Math.sqrt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/sqrt) in projects whenever I need to get the square root of a number.
 However what if I want the [nth root](https://en.wikipedia.org/wiki/Nth_root) of a number?
-Such as the cubes root of a number, or any other degree beyond of that of just the number 2.
+Such as the cubed root of a number, or any other degree beyond of that of just the number 2.
+Well in this post I will be going over a quick example of how to go about doing just that with javaScript, and

 <!-- more -->